jgleeson/PublicHouse/Analysis.md

 At the country level, we can see that only three countries (Poland, Japan and Portugal) saw a fall in their populations over the decade, contributing to an increase in dwellings per person.
-And unsurprisingly, no countries saw a decrease in their housing stock.
+Unsurprisingly, no countries saw a decrease in their housing stock.
 Population growth was highest in the Anglophone countries, which contrbuted to their low or negative growth in dwellings per person.
 East Asian countries had low population growth but still added a significant number of new homes.

 ``` r